Live concerts, a meteor shower, perfect days for outdoor adventures… August in Catalonia never gets boring!

 Go hut-to-hut hiking in the Pyrenees

 Luckily, we have a vast network of mountain huts in the Pyrenees, with several routes linking them.
-Each year, we try one of them, and we always end up surprised about the stunning landscapes in the Pyrenees and how much they vary in a few km distances.
+Each year, we try one of them, and we always end up surprised by the stunning landscapes in the Pyrenees and how much they vary within a few km.

 Check out our hut-to-hut hiking guide to find the one that better suits your fitness level, taste, and needs.